blox/blox/deploy/README.md

 #### Authentication

-When deploying Blox on Amazon AWS, we use AWS IAM Authentication with [Signature Version 4](http://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html) signing.
+When deploying Blox on AWS, we use AWS IAM Authentication with [Signature Version 4](http://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html) signing.
 The AWS user that you are using to authenticate with the Amazon API Gateway REST URL will need to have the following IAM Policy applied.
 Choose the appropriate Resource pattern based upon the permissions you want the user to have.

 ```
 {